MrHaribo/mrharibo.github.io/tutorial/index.md

     - [Whats Next](#whats-next)
 - [Quick Reference](../quickreference/index.md)

 In the last step of the MicroNet Getting Statred Tutorials you will add game functionality to build a complete game.
 The example game is a very simple example game application but gives a good overview over how to develop games with MicroNet.
-The example game is played in rounds of 10 seconds where each player can submit a guess and gets points based on the proximity to a random number generated??? by the game application.
+The example game is played in rounds of 10 seconds where each player can submit a guess and gets points based on the proximity to a random number which is guessed by the game application.
 A score ranking of all players is presented to the player in the TestClient.

 The communication flow of a game session with the Simple Example game is shown in the image below.